 Soovle is also great because you can simply download all of their suggestions into a CSV file for later use.

-Many, many businesses forget to fall back on their own website data when looking for content ideas and new keywords to target.
+Many businesses forget to use their own website data when looking for content ideas and new keywords to target.

-Scroll down and you’ll see a list of search queries and where you’re ranking for them in the SERPs.
+Now that the report is ready, scroll down and you’ll see a list of search queries and where you’re ranking for them in the SERPs under the “Position” column.
 1-10 usually indicates the first page, 11-20 the second page, and so on.

 As an aside: this is not always the most up to date information.
 So don’t get worried if Google says you should be on the first page for a certain keyword, but you’re actually on the second page.
-Even with those inaccuracies, this is a fantastic way to uncover new long tail keywords.
+Even with those inaccuracies, this is a fantastic way to find long-tail keywords.

 You’ll probably run into a lot of fantastic keywords that you didn’t even know you were ranking for!
-The best part is if you click on the row of a certain query and make sure you have the “Pages” radio bubble checked off in the options up top, Google will tell you exactly which page is ranking for that query.
+The best part is if you click on the row of a certain query and then click on “Pages” in the horizontal menu above the data list, Google will tell you exactly which page is ranking for that query.

 If it’s a keyword worth optimizing for, you can head over to that page and work some on-page SEO magic!
 If it’s an especially important keyword, you could always make a brand new page optimized around the keyword as well.